 Whatever you can do or dream you can do,

 Boldness has genius and power and magic in it.

 Conor Henderson was a student in Graphic Design 1 during the fall 2002 semester.
 He had a delightful spirit and zest for life.
 Conor was committed to becoming a designer.
 He was very creative and touched all who had the pleasure to know him.

-Conor was killed in a car accident on Broadway Extension during the early morning of Saturday, November 23, 2002.
+Born in 1978, Conor was killed in a car crash on Broadway Extension during the early morning of Saturday, November 23, 2002.
 He was alone in the car, no other vehicles were involved, and he probably died instantly.
 Conor was 24 years old.
 His death deeply affected many.
 As his teacher, his life and death certainly changed my life.
 It was very difficult to go back into the classroom and not have him there.
 Therapy, medication, and talking with friends helped me overcome the grief.
 I doubt I'll ever forget Conor Henderson.